joahking/cukes/README.markdown

 # Project to test Cucumber running Webrat and Celerity together

 The idea is to get Cucumber running features of Webrat together with Celerity.
-Right now they are running together, only **I need some help getting celerity waiting for Ajax responses**, see error in gist http://gist.github.com/68481.
+Right now they are running together, only **I need some help getting celerity waiting for Ajax responses**, see error in [gist](http://gist.github.com/68481).

 The features directory is set up like recommended in http://wiki.github.com/aslakhellesoy/cucumber/setting-up-selenium